Kathryn Mann: Recognition

 In 2016, Mann won the Mary Ellen Rudin Award for "her deep and extensive work on homeomorphism groups of manifolds".
 The Association for Women in Mathematics gave Mann their 2019 Joan & Joseph Birman Research Prize in Topology and Geometry, for "major breakthroughs in the theory of dynamics of group actions on manifolds".
 Also in 2019, the Wrocław Mathematicians Foundation gave Mann the Kamil Duszenko Award.

-Mann has also been funded by a National Science Foundation CAREER Award and by a Sloan Research Fellowship.
+In 2019, Mann was awarded a National Science Foundation CAREER Award.
+Also in 2019, she was awarded a Sloan Research Fellowship.
+In 2022, Cornell named her the Joyce Yelencsics & Frederick Rosevear Faculty Leadership Fellow.